acwu1/WHyMSIE_POD/README.md

 Please note that there is a **NEW** meeting link for the preflight/daily/postflight briefs.
 Please do not use the link from previous PODs

 ### ER-2 Schedule
-- Weekend - no access
+- Weekend - no aircraft access

 ### Look ahead
 D+1 (28 Oct 2024) - Potential science flight